 RANKING NFL STADIUMS TOP-20: It’s inexcusable that a stadium opened just a few years ago is this mediocre.
 Of course, it doesn’t help that they built it in Santa Clara to make the travel experience worse for fans.
 Did we mention that they spent over $1 billion on this place and failed to protect fans from the glaring sun?
 If you can look past the inconvenient location, the sun in your eyes and the costly tickets, everything else is really nice.

 19. Bank of America Stadium – Carolina Panthers

 BoA isn’t one of the oldest stadiums in the NFL, but it would greatly benefit from being demolished.
 It’s an old-school structure and the team has kept it in decent condition through minor upgrades, but it’s time for this place to go.
-Fortunately with owner David Tepper in charge, we expect something nice in a few years.
+Fortunately with owner David Tepper in charge, we expect something revolutionary by 2026.